 Tenancy rights and the terminology used varies between the different countries in the UK.
 For more information on all aspects of renting in the four countries visit Shelter.

 - If you’re not sure about a property, don’t pay a holding deposit, as you’ll lose the money if you change your mind.
 Holding deposits are off-set against agency administration charges or your first month’s rent.
 If the landlord changes their mind about renting the property you’re entitled to get the full holding deposit back.
+Holding deposits on tenancies signed after 1 June 2019 can only be a maximum of one weeks rent.

 - Check if your university offers advice and listings for private rented accommodation.